geoffeg/WebMorseRunner/README.md

 #### Use Number keys
 On some platforms for example mobile it's difficult to use Function Keys.
-Instead of pressing function key you can press CTRL-1 / Meta-1 or Numpad 1 for F1 and CTRL-2 / Meta-2 or Numpad 2 for F2 etc.
+Instead of pressing function key you can press CTRL-1 / Meta-1 / Alt-1 / Numpad 1 for F1 and CTRL-2 / Meta-2 / Alt-2 / Numpad 2 for F2 etc.

 ### Supported Keyboard Shortcuts